+Our specialist family team includes collaborative lawyers.
 If you wish to resolve financial issues arising from separation and your objective is to do so with an amicable, fair and balanced approach, then this may be an option for you.
-Each person appoints their own solicitor, but instead of conducting negotiations between you and your partner by letter or phone, you meet together to work things out face-to-face.
+Each person appoints their own lawyer, but instead of conducting negotiations between you and your partner by letter or phone, you meet together to work things out face-to-face.
 Our family law team has two specialist collaborative lawyers who have a wealth of experience in collaborative family law and are here to assist in making each decision relating to your separation an amicable one.

-Your solicitor will be by your side throughout the entire process, offering you expert legal advice at each step.
+Your lawyer will be by your side throughout the entire process, offering you expert legal advice at each step.
 The aim of collaborative law is to resolve family disputes without going to court.